rojasirvin/EPS2020/lecturas.md

 * Combinación de metodologías no experimentales
   + \+ Cattaneo, M. D., Frandsen, B. R., & Titiunik, R. (2015).
 Randomization inference in the regression discontinuity design: An application to party advantages in the US Senate. *Journal of Causal Inference*, 3(1), 1-24.
   + Donohue III, J. J., & Ho, D. E. (2007).
 The Impact of Damage Caps on Malpractice Claims: Randomization Inference with Difference‐in‐Differences. *Journal of Empirical Legal Studies*, 4(1), 69-102.
+  + Keele, L., Titiunik, R., & Zubizarreta, J. R. (2015).
+Enhancing a geographic regression discontinuity design through matching to estimate the effect of ballot initiatives on voter turnout. *Journal of the Royal Statistical Society*.
+Series A (Statistics in Society), 223-239.
   + MacKinnon, J. G., & Webb, M. D. (2020).
 Randomization inference for difference-in-differences with few treated clusters. *Journal of Econometrics*.
   + \+ Parker, S. W., Saenz, J., & Wong, R. (2018).
 Health insurance and the aging: Evidence from the Seguro Popular program in Mexico. *Demography*, 55(1), 361-386.